-This research, in turn, builds on her previous work in the broader cultural history of Canadian capitalism.
-Such studies include two SSHRC-funded monographs: Purchasing Power: Women and the Rise of Canadian Consumer Culture (University of Toronto Press, 2020) and the prize-winning Retail Nation: Department Stores and the Making of Modern Canada (UBC Press, 2011).
-According to Google Scholar, the latter book has been cited 87 times.
-It won the Pierre Savard Award from the International Council of Canadian Studies, the Best Book Prize from the Canadian Studies Network, and an Honourable Mention for the Sir John A. Macdonald Book Prize from the Canadian Historical Association.
+This research builds on Dr. Belisle's previous works in the cultural history of capitalism.
+Such studies include two SSHRC-funded books, Purchasing Power: Women and the Rise of Canadian Consumer Culture (University of Toronto Press, 2020) and the prize-winning Retail Nation: Department Stores and the Making of Modern Canada (UBC Press, 2011).
+Retail Nation won the Pierre Savard Award from the International Council of Canadian Studies, the Best Book Prize from the Canadian Studies Network, and an Honourable Mention for the Sir John A. Macdonald Book Prize from the Canadian Historical Association.

 Last updated August 2020